 Correcting an Incorrect W-2 and W-3

-First, a review of W-2 Form Requirements
+A Review of W-2 Form Requirements

 Missing Name or Social Security Number

-Error in an Amount on a W-2 Form
+An Error in an Amount

 - If you paid wages to an employee in error, these wages are still taxable to the employee.